Brunei national football team: Return to the AFF Championship

-Under new coach Mario Rivera, Brunei managed to qualify to the 2022 AFF Championship for the first time in 26 years since its inaugural edition in 1996, by defeating Timor Leste 6–3 on aggregate.
-The Wasps were grouped with Thailand, Indonesia, the Philippines and Cambodia.
-They finished the group stage without gaining a single point, conceding at least 5 goals in every game.
+Under new coach Mario Rivera, Brunei managed to qualify to the 2022 AFF Championship for the first time in 26 years since its inaugural edition in 1996, by defeating Timor-Leste 6–3 on aggregate.
+The Wasps were grouped with Thailand, Indonesia, Philippines and Cambodia.
+They finished the group stage without gaining a single point, conceding at least 5 goals in every game with Razimie Ramlli scoring against the Philippines and Nur Ikhwan Othman scoring against Cambodia.